Ulfzerk/logseq_notes/pages/Probabilistic Graphical models.md

 - Baysian Teorem
 	- $P(A|B)=\frac{P(B|A)P(A)}{P(B|A)P(A) +P(A|~B)P(~B)}$
 	- P(A|B) - Posterior probability, so probablity after seeing observations.
 Result of inference?
-	- P(A) - Prior - probablity of event before inference e.g How often someone is ill with covid?
+	- P(A) - Prior - probability of event before inference e.g. How often someone is ill with covid?
 It is unconditioned.
-	- P(B|A) - Likelihood - conditional probablity of an event given obervations. e.g How probable is to have covid given a positive test.
+	- P(B|A) - Likelihood - conditional probability of an event given observations. e.g. How probable is to have covid given a positive test.
-	- Denominator - where we relate probabilites with
+	- Denominator - where we relate probabilities with all possible observations of the data.
+So it is a normalization based on all possibilities.
+	-
 	-
 	-
 	-